mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 That said, I got lucky and the deal closed when TinyPilot's inventory levels were low but not so low that the new buyer was coming in understocked.
 And it turns out there's a lot of ambiguity in how to calculate the inventory on hand for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.

-Still, the broker fee on inventory was a stressful layer around timing the close that I'd have rather not thought about.
-If I do this again, I'll push the broker on eliminating inventory from the fee, even if it means giving them a higher percentage of the sale price.
+Still, the broker fee on inventory was a stressful layer around timing the close.
+If I do this again, I'll push the broker to eliminate inventory from the fee, even if it means giving them a higher percentage of the sale price.

 ### Assume from the start that nothing written is private